jmkd0/Internship/README.md

-# XML and JSON data flow processing
+# XML and JSON data flow processing to extract and visualize MerchandisingActions on Brandalley France E-commerce Website
 This module helps to extract datas from XML or JSON file

 ## Project's Goal:
 -Creation of a module allowing to request, parse XML and JSON data flow.
--Create an interface allowing to visualize the result of the request.
+-Create an interface to access easily MerchandisingActions in website Page via XML or JSON database.
 This module is useful for searching data from XML and JSON database with litle step.

 ## Project on Windows: